US closes part of Texas border, begins flying Haitians home | Law-Order

 “We want to reassure them that measures have already been taken to give them a better welcome upon their return to the country and that they will not be left behind,” he tweeted.
 Henry did not provide details about the measures.
 A Haitian government spokesman could not be immediately reached for comment.

-Another Haitian political leader questioned Sunday whether the nation could handle an influx of returning migrants and said the government should stop the repatriation.
+But another Haitian political leader questioned whether the nation could handle an influx of returning migrants and said the government should stop the repatriation.

 “We have the situation in the south with the earthquake.
 The economy is a disaster, (and) there are no jobs,” Election Minister Mathias Pierre said, adding that most Haitians can't satisfy basic needs.
 “The prime minister should negotiate with the US government to stop those deportations in this moment of crises.”
-The US Department of Homeland Security said Saturday that it moved about 2,000 migrants from the camp to other locations Friday for processing and possible removal.
-A statement from the agency also said it would have 400 agents and officers in the area by Monday morning and would send more if necessary.

-The announcement marked a swift response to the sudden arrival of Haitians in Del Rio, a Texas city of about 35,000 people roughly 145 miles (230 km) west of San Antonio.
-It sits on a relatively remote stretch of border that lacks capacity to hold and process such large numbers of people.

-Haitians have been migrating to the US in large numbers from South America for several years, many having left their Caribbean nation after a devastating 2010 earthquake.
-After jobs dried up from the 2016 Summer Olympics in Rio de Janeiro, many made the dangerous trek by foot, bus and car to the US border, including through the infamous Darien Gap, a Panamanian jungle.
+Some of the migrants at the Del Rio camp said the recent devastating earthquake in Haiti and the assassination of President Jovenel Moise make them afraid to return to a country that seems more unstable than when they left.

+“In Haiti, there is no security,” said Fabricio Jean, a 38-year-old Haitian who arrived in Texas with his wife and two daughters.
+“The country is in a political crisis.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)